hawtio/hawtio/examples/keycloak-integration/README.md

 * Restart Karaf/Fuse.

-* Go to http://localhost:8181/hawtio and login to Keycloak as `admin` or `viewer` to see hawtio admin console.
-If you login as `jdoe`, you should receive "forbidden" error in hawtio.
+* Go to http://localhost:8181/hawtio and login to Keycloak as `admin` or `viewer` to see Hawtio admin console.
+If you login as `jdoe`, you should receive "forbidden" error in Hawtio.

 ## WildFly or JBoss EAP

-Assume `$JBOSS_HOME` is the root directory of your WildFly/JBoss EAP installation and you deployed hawtio WAR to it as described in [hawtio Get Started](http://hawt.io/getstarted/index.html).
+Assume `$JBOSS_HOME` is the root directory of your WildFly/JBoss EAP installation and you deployed Hawtio WAR to it as described in [hawtio Get Started](http://hawt.io/getstarted/index.html).

 * Install Keycloak adapter subsystem to your WildFly as described on: http://www.keycloak.org/docs/3.4/securing_apps/index.html#_jboss_adapter

 * Download and copy [keycloak-hawtio.json](keycloak-hawtio.json) and [keycloak-bearer.json](keycloak-bearer.json) into WildFly.
 File `keycloak-bearer.json` is currently used for adapters on server (JAAS Login module) side.
-File `keycloak-hawtio.json` is used on client (hawtio JS application) side.
+File `keycloak-hawtio.json` is used on client (Hawtio JS application) side.

         cp examples/keycloak-integration/keycloak-hawtio.json $JBOSS_HOME/standalone/configuration/
         cp examples/keycloak-integration/keycloak-bearer.json $JBOSS_HOME/standalone/configuration/